An NPR Tradition, Here's The Reading Of The Declaration Of Independence

 The punctuation and spellings here match those posted online by the National Archives.

-This story was produced for broadcast by Morning Edition producer Barry Gordemer and for the web by Heidi Glenn.
+This audio story was produced by Barry Gordemer and for the web by Heidi Glenn.